iNKORE-NET/UI.WPF.Modern/source/Inkore.UI.WPF.Modern.Controls/readme.txt

-Thanks for installing the Inkore.UI.WPF.Modern UI NuGet package!
+Thanks for installing the iNKORE.UI.WPF.Modern UI NuGet package!

 Don't forget to add the theme resources to your Application resources in App.xaml: